 Dr. Killigan’s The Fly Inn functions like a fly ribbon, but with Dr. Killigan’s touch of class.
 It works by attaching The Inn to a window, affixing it to the glass via suction cups.
 Flies are naturally attracted to sunlight UVA rays.
 They fly to the window, then to the Fly Inn, and the non-toxic glue inside the trap does the rest.
 The beautiful lattice style of The Inn leaves your guests clueless that you have an insect control product on display.

-Dr. Killigan’s Insect Buster® is a bulb that is designed to disperse Diatomaceous Earth (DE).
-DE is a powder insecticide that is non-toxic and non-poisonous.
-It is known to be safe for humans and an alternative to traditional insecticides.
-Dr. Killigan’s Insect Buster bulb is sturdy, easy to aim, and safe to store with powder inside of it.
+Dr. Killigan’s Insect Buster® is a bulb that is designed to disperse diatomaceous earth or Dust to Dust.
+Dust to Dust is a superb non-toxic safe powder alternative to diatomaceous earth.
+It is known to be safe for humans, has a kill time of up to 50% faster than diatomaceous earth and is effective against ants, cockroaches, ticks, fleas, silverfish and more.
+Diatomaceous earth is effective against wasps, yellow jackets and bees.
+Dr. Killigan’s Insect Buster bulb is sturdy, easy to aim, and safe to store with either powder inside of it.
 Our bulb, with its attachments, fits into cracks and crevices where sprays can’t reach.

 The Best Non-Toxic Solution for Pest Control

 Our team of professionals is dedicated to perfecting the art of Killing Them Softly®.
 Dr. Killigan’s has designed 100% toxin-free products that are not only safe to use around pets and children, but are also created with style.
 We aim to help you rid your home of intruders and restore your peace of mind.
 Our dream is life without bugs: safely, peacefully, and with serious class.